 Correspondence Audits

 Tax professionals agree that as long as you have receipts and other information the IRS requests, you should feel comfortable responding on your own with no outside assistance.
 However, if you no longer have the receipts or information requested, call a professional who can help you avoid fines, interest, and penalties.
-You should also seek professional assistance if you disagree with the assessment made by the IRS in the correspondence.

 Random Audits

-Random audits from the IRS have become the norm in many industries beyond federal tax collection, after high-profile financial scams such as the Bernie Madoff Ponzi scheme scandal.
+Random audits from IRS have become the norm in many industries beyond federal tax collection, after high-profile financial scams such as the Bernie Madoff Ponzi scheme scandal.

 Office Audits

-Should the IRS have specific questions regarding your tax return, you may receive a letter in the mail requesting you to visit a local IRS office for a thorough audit.
+Should IRS have specific questions regarding your tax return, you may receive a letter in the mail requesting you to visit a local IRS office for a thorough audit.
 Most office audits focus on individual returns because they are not as complex.
 For instance, an IRS agent may desire proof of travel expense deductions or educational expenses.

 Typically, an office visit concludes in one day; any additional information can be supplied by you at a later period.
-The letter you receive from the IRS will define which records you need to bring to the office audit, and you don’t have to volunteer any additional records outside of this scope.
+The letter you receive from IRS will define which records you need to bring to the office audit, and you don’t have to volunteer any additional records outside of this scope.

 As this is one of the more serious forms of auditing, it’s best to seek assistance from your tax preparer or accountant in preparation for your visit to the IRS office.
 You may also consider hiring a tax attorney for more in-depth and personalized assistance navigating your audit.